shuguang-52/2018-RemoteSens-FDSSC/README.md

     pip install --user numpy scipy matplotlib scikit-learn scikit-image pip install --user keras

-## Dataset
-You can get all HSI datasets by running Download_Datasets.py.
-Or you can download IN, KSC and UP dataset at [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes)

 ### **Model visualization**
 The keras.utils.vis_utils provides a function to draw the Keras model (using graphviz) and we used it in our code.
 It relies on pydot-ng and graphviz.
 To install it, type: